Savitzky–Golay filter: Moving average

-A moving average filter is commonly used with time series data to smooth out short-term fluctuations and highlight longer-term trends or cycles.
-It is often used in technical analysis of financial data, like stock prices, returns or trading volumes.
+The "moving average filter" is a trivial example of a Savitzky–Golay filter that is commonly used with time series data to smooth out short-term fluctuations and highlight longer-term trends or cycles.
+Each subset of the data set is fit with a straight horizontal line as opposed to a higher order polynomial.
+An unweighted moving average filter is the simplest convolution filter.

+The moving average is often used for a quick technical analysis of financial data, like stock prices, returns or trading volumes.
 It is also used in economics to examine gross domestic product, employment or other macroeconomic time series.

-An unweighted moving average filter is the simplest convolution filter.
-Each subset of the data set is fitted by a straight horizontal line.
-It was not included in the Savitzsky-Golay tables of convolution coefficients as all the coefficient values are identical, with the value $\frac{1}{m}$.
+It was not included in some tables of Savitzky-Golay convolution coefficients as all the coefficient values are identical, with the value $\frac{1}{m}$.